Essential Liberty (Part 2)

 To ensure that federal taxation would be limited to these constraints, [Article I, Section 8](https://patriotpost.us/documents/82), Clause 1 of our Constitution (the “Taxing and Spending Clause”), as duly ratified in 1789, defined the “Taxes, Duties, Imposts and Excises,” but Section 8 required that such, “Duties, Imposts and Excises shall be uniform throughout the United States.”
 This, in effect, limited the power of Congress to impose direct taxes on individuals, as further outlined in Section 9: “No Capitation, or other direct, Tax shall be laid, unless in Proportion to the Census or enumeration herein before directed to be taken.”

-However, the most devastating insult to economic Liberty was dealt by the father of American socialism, Woodrow Wilson, who was elected on his mastery of classist rhetoric as outlined in Karl Marx's Communist Manifesto in the mid-19th century.
-He used that rhetoric to gain rapid passage of the Sixteenth Amendment in 1913, which specified, "The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration."
+However, the most devastating insult to economic Liberty was dealt by the father of American socialism, Woodrow Wilson, who was elected due to his mastery of [classist rhetoric](https://patriotpost.us/pages/306) as outlined by Karl Marx’s Communist Manifesto in the mid-19th century.
+Wilson used that rhetoric to gain rapid passage of the [Sixteenth Amendment](https://patriotpost.us/alexander/3034) in 1913, which specified, “The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.”

-The top tax rate levied under the new Amendment was seven percent on incomes above $500,000 (about $12 million in 2012 dollars), but today, almost every individual with an income of $25,000 or more (less than $1,000 in 1913 dollars), is taxed.
+The top tax rate levied under the new Amendment was seven percent on incomes above $500,000, but today, almost every individual with an income of $25,000 or more (less than $1,000 in 1914 dollars) is taxed.
 If Wilson had attempted to impose his tax on incomes of $1,000, a second American Revolution would have commenced immediately.
-But like most encroachments of power, the income tax levy has been incrementally imposed on broader income groups over the last century to avoid insurrection.
+But like most usurpations of Liberty, the income tax levy has avoided insurrection by incremental imposition on ever-broader income groups over the last century.

-The Sixteenth Amendment has been used to enact unequal and discriminatory taxation of targeted groups of income classes, "progressive" taxation as it is known, which resulted in classism and the bulwark of all socialist movements, "class warfare."
+The Sixteenth Amendment has been used to enact unequal and discriminatory taxation of targeted groups of income classes, “progressive” taxation as it is known, which has resulted in classism and the bulwark of all socialist movement’s “class warfare” agenda.
 It opened the floodgates for populist executives and legislators to enact taxes for expenditures not expressly authorized by our Constitution, and thus, the end of constitutionally limited government and the empowerment of the rule of men.

-The most notable of those populists was Franklin D. Roosevelt, a wealthy aristocrat.
-At the onset of the Great Depression, he instituted a plethora of policies which further challenged constitutional limits on our government, the cost of which would, today, threaten our nation's economic solvency.
+The most reckless of the populist class warfare provocateurs in the 20th century was Franklin D. Roosevelt, ironically, a wealthy aristocrat.
+At the onset of the Great Depression, he instituted a plethora of policies which further challenged constitutional limits on our government, the cost of which would, today, threaten our nation’s economic solvency.

-FDR's economic and social solutions were shaped by his upbringing as an "inheritance welfare liberal" (those raised dependent on inheritance rather than self-reliance).
-He used the Great Depression as cover to redefine and expand the role of the central government via countless extra-constitutional decrees as well as expanding Wilson's program for redistribution of wealth in order to fund such folly.
+FDR’s economic and social solutions were shaped by his upbringing as an “inheritance welfare liberal” (those raised dependent on inheritance rather than self-reliance).
+He used the Great Depression as cover to redefine and expand the role of central government via countless extra-constitutional decrees, and he expanded Wilson’s program for redistribution of wealth in order to fund such folly.

 Roosevelt proclaimed, “Here is my principle: Taxes shall be levied according to ability to pay.
 That is the only American principle.”

-However, his "American principle" is essentially a paraphrase of Karl Marx's maxim, "From each according to his abilities, to each according to his needs."
+If that language sounds somehow familiar, it is because his “American principle” is essentially a paraphrase of Karl Marx’s communist maxim, “From each according to his abilities, to each according to his needs.”

-Roosevelt's "principles" had no basis in the Rule of Law or the principles of free enterprise, and consequently, his New Deal policies and programs set the standard for extra-constitutional government expansion funded by wealth redistribution under what may be considered the central government's most oppressive weapon: The U.S. Tax Code.
+Roosevelt’s “principles” had no basis in Rule of Law or the principles of free enterprise, and consequently, his New Deal policies and programs set the standard for extra-constitutional government expansion funded by wealth redistribution under what is the central government’s most oppressive weapon: The U.S. Tax Code.